knights-lab/Food_Tree/R/README.txt

         ModCode
 5. To create fiber.otu table diet records must contain all of the above plus a fiber variable labeled:
         FIBE
-6. To create dhydrated grams per kcal otu table (dpgk.otu) diet records must contain all of the above plus:
+6. To create dhydrated food weight diet records must contain all of the above plus:
-        KCAL
         MOIS